“Man…. I really don’t want to do this!” Ray complained, sprawling himself across the seat.

 “No, the Phoenix Hunter is said to be more powerful.
 Rumours say that those who see it never live to tell the tale.”
 Brayden continued.

 “A Phoenix Hunter, a warrior who is known to be able to kill the indestructible Phoenixes.
 Apparently, it travels around doing the most dangerous and horrific jobs for the MLC.
 Some believe that the Phoenix Hunter may even be a Dark Oviri, walking in the path of light until the time comes for it to destroy the world.
 Naturally, that team was executed for their failure.”
-Kaela explained.
+Kaela explained, through pursed lips.
+Ray noticed that her eyes started blinking more rapidly as she spoke, revealing Kaela’s distress of the matter.

 “Well if I wasn’t scared before I am now!”
-Pennie muttered, “May I asked…why are we going to the location in a helicopter?”
+Pennie muttered, bitting down so hard on her bottom lip that it was close to bleeding.
+She kept her arms close to her body which gave Ray the impression that she was trying to minimise her presence.
+“May I asked…why are we going to the location in a helicopter?”

 “An aerial attack would be more unexpected, plus we have Lynx and Brittany in another helicopter to keep a look out for us,” Ray replied.